FGasper/p5-Crypt-Perl/README.md

 # SECURITY

+Random number generation here comes from [Bytes::Random::Secure::Tiny](https://metacpan.org/pod/Bytes::Random::Secure::Tiny).
-[Bytes::Random::Secure::Tiny](https://metacpan.org/pod/Bytes::Random::Secure::Tiny) supplies random number generation; see that module’s documentation for details of its reliability.
-(Code paths that don’t need randomness—such as deterministic ECDSA signatures—should be even safer.)
+See that module’s documentation for details of its reliability.

 An extensive test suite is included that compares against [OpenSSL](https://openssl.org) and